Mireille Mathieu: Career in the 20th century (1967–2000)

-Although the popularity of Mathieu's genre has declined, given the domination of rock and roll and the global lack of interest in non-English popular music during her most profitable years, she has remained a popular artist in France and Europe.
-Many thousands of fans have met her before and after performances for autographs and to wish her well over the years, and the common refrain is how well she treats her fans.
-She easily interacts with the public.
-While the Mathieu sisters are quite wealthy, they have also made their songwriters extremely wealthy.
-Most of the record profits go to the authors, whereas Mathieu had to tour and perform concerts live and on television.

 While on tour in February 1968, Mathieu was involved in a car accident in which she fractured one of her vertebrae; the injury incapacitated her for three months.
 She writes in her book that they received a note which said "we will get you next time", but it was not proven to be anything other than an accident.

 In 1971, Barclay was unable to meet the demand for records.
 Stark then made a contract with Philips Records to issue all the singles and EPs, resulting in a million-dollar lawsuit from Barclay for breach of contract.
 Barclay's contract was scheduled to run until 1972.

 In 1972, Mathieu toured Canada and produced a live album.
 Stark had his first heart attack while making arrangements for this concert.

 In 1974, Mathieu formed her own publishing company, Abilene Music.
 Today, this company is involved in the publishing and printing of music material.